Date last updated: 15/06/2020

 How long is furlough leave for / available?

 On 12th May 2020 the government extended the job retention scheme (furlough) until the end of October 2020.

-Until the end of July, the scheme will continue as currently.
-However, from August the scheme will be changed to become more flexible and will allow furloughed workers to return part time.
+Until the end of June, the scheme will continue as currently.
+However, from 1st July the scheme will be changed to become more flexible and will allow furloughed workers to return part time.
 Employers will also be asked to share the cost of paying salaries.
-No detail has been given about this, but the Chancellor stated that further details would be available before the end of May.

 Who is eligible?